F.A.C.T.™ Reference-Based Healthcare Pricing FAQs

 One reference-based pricing approach has the group health plan set spending limits on certain high-cost healthcare procedures such as knee and hip replacements and identifies providers who accept the spending limit as payment-in-full.
 Employees who seek treatment from non-participating providers will be responsible for paying the additional charges beyond the reference price set by the group health plan.

-HOW DOES CHERNOFF DIAMOND’S REFERENCE-BASED PRICING STRATEGY WORK?
+HOW DOES A REFERENCE-BASED HEALTHCARE PRICING STRATEGY WORK?

 CAN EMPLOYEES ALSO SEE ANY DOCTOR OR USE ANY PHARMACY UNDER F.A.C.T.?